 Sea Salt: Enhances the natural flavor of the squash while adding trace minerals.

-Finish with Greens: As you stir, incorporate baby spinach into the sauce, continuing until it's just wilted.
+Step 4: As you stir, incorporate baby spinach into the sauce, continuing until it's just wilted.

-Flip and Finish: Drop to medium heat, give the fillets a gentle flip, and let them finish cooking—aim for an internal temperature of 140°F, which should take about 2-3 minutes.
+Step 8: Drop to medium heat, give the fillets a gentle flip, and let them finish cooking—aim for an internal temperature of 140°F, which should take about 2-3 minutes.
 Then take them off the heat.

-Salmon Prep: Once cooled, either flake the salmon with a fork or cut it into slices, ready to top your dish.
+Once cooled, either flake the salmon with a fork or cut it into slices, ready to top your dish.

 Hint: When cooking salmon, starting with the fish at room temperature ensures even cooking.
 Allow your salmon fillets to rest outside the refrigerator for about 15 minutes before they hit the pan.
 As they cook, you can gently wipe the white goo (albumin) with a paper towel.
 (Although it is safe to eat!)